jdemuynke/jdemuynke.github.io/interests/brasilian_music.md

   <img class="ui centered medium image" src="/images/orfeu_negro.jpg">
 </div>

-Brazilian music has a immense variety of styles and influences, among which one can mention the choro, whose one of the greatest composers was Pixinguinha who composed ["Carinhsoso"](https://www.youtube.com/watch?v=8IhqXDQkWpQ), and the samba popularised by many musicians including Baden Powell who was one of the most prominent Brazilian guitarists as proven by his interpretation of ["Samba Triste"](https://www.youtube.com/watch?v=TSUNbvb-DWg), or Cartola who wrote some gems like ["Preciso me encontrar"](https://www.youtube.com/watch?v=fUjOfsoBhMY).
+Brazilian music has a immense variety of styles and influences, among which one can mention the choro, whose one of the greatest composers was Pixinguinha who composed ["Carinhsoso"](https://www.youtube.com/watch?v=8IhqXDQkWpQ), and the samba popularised by many musicians including Baden Powell who was one of the most prominent Brazilian guitarists as proven by his interpretation of ["Samba Triste"](https://www.youtube.com/watch?v=TSUNbvb-DWg), or Cartola who composed gems like ["Preciso me encontrar"](https://www.youtube.com/watch?v=fUjOfsoBhMY).

 <div class="ui medium images">
 <img class="ui image" src="/images/baden.jpg">